SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 See video of 3 buffers swapping here:  https://photos.app.goo.gl/iyLBGgytfVCPNLVBA

 # Theory of operation:
 The Filamentalist uses the axial force delivered by the ERCF gear motor along the filament to load and unload to/from the filament spool.
 An adjustable spring clamp forces the filament against two o-rings that sit on the drive pulley to create a high traction interface.
 A one-way clutch style bearing locks against the drive shaft and rotates the filament spool to take up filament during an unload.
-For loading and print extruding, the clutch modulates between engagement/disengagement allowing for effective free-spooling of the filament spool simliar to a roller style spool holder.
+For loading and print extruding, the clutch disengages allowing for effective free-spooling of the filament spool simliar to a roller style spool holder.
 For unloading/buffering, some slip will occur between the filament and the o-ring interface and/or the spool rim and the rim roller of the buffer to account for the varying diameter range of a spool from full to empty (full spool = max slip, empty spool = no/minimal slip).

 <p align="center">
 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/1798f91db1e9171a195a754c68675f0b5da8bcaf/Filamentalist/Images/Filamentalist6.jpg" width="300" height="400">